 What are the four different types of mortgages?

 Here are the pros and cons of finding what's best for your home.
-As a homebuyer, it can be overwhelming to determine which mortgage offers the best value, is within your reach, and meets your long-term homeownership needs.
+As a Mortgage Broker in Cape Canaveral FL, it can be overwhelming to determine which mortgage offers the best value, is within your reach, and meets your long-term homeownership needs.
 Below, we've summarized the key characteristics of 10 types of mortgage loans to help you make a decision.
 A conventional loan is any mortgage that isn't backed by the federal government.
-Conventional loans have higher minimum credit rating requirements than other types of loans, usually 620, and are more difficult to qualify than government-backed mortgages.
+Conventional loans have higher minimum credit rating requirements than other types of loans, usually 620, and are more difficult to qualify for than government-backed mortgages.

 Borrowers who make a down payment of less than 20% are usually required to pay private mortgage insurance (PMI) for this type of mortgage loan.
 You can get rid of the PMI once you reach 20% of the share capital.
 You must have at least a 3% down payment.
 You must pay the PMI if you deposit a down payment of less than 20%.